 Under Florida law, when couples divorce they are required to develop a plan for parenting their children.
-This plan, known as a Parenting Plan, outlines the amount of time each parent spends with the child(ren), how decisions will be made, and how holidays and other special occasions will be spent.
+This plan, known as a Parenting Plan, outlines the amount of time each parent spends with the children, how decisions will be made, and how holidays and other special occasions will be spent.
 Under Florida law, both parents have a right to play an active role in the upbringing of their children.
-This means that the courts seldom will approve a Parenting Plan that denies one parent contact with his or her child(ren).
+This means that the courts seldom will approve a Parenting Plan that denies one parent contact with his or her children.

-How you go about drafting a Parenting Plan can make a huge difference in the outcome of your case and a huge difference in your child(ren)’s lives.
-The courts utilize the best interests of the child standard when parents dispute time-sharing.
-However, families and children often fare better when parenting time is resolved amicably between the parties as it sets a more cooperative tone between the parents which inures to the child(ren)’s benefit.
-If you have questions about Parenting Plans, Shared Parental Responsibility or have unique circumstances that require some creativity in fashioning time-sharing for your family contact Long & Alguadich, P.L.L.C.
-Our child custody lawyers in Naples work to help couples develop parenting plans outside of court, but we also are available to aggressively litigate when necessary.
+How you go about drafting a Parenting Plan can make a huge difference in the outcome of your case and a huge difference in your children’s lives.
+The courts use the best interests of the child standard when parents dispute time-sharing.
+However, families and children often fare better when parenting time is resolved amicably between the parties as it sets a more cooperative tone between the parents which inures to the children’s benefit.
+If you have questions about Parenting Plans, Shared Parental Responsibility or have unique circumstances that require some creativity in fashioning time-sharing for your family contact Long & Associates, P.A., in Naples, Fla., today.
+Our firm works to help couples develop Parenting Plans outside of court, but we also are available to aggressively litigate when necessary.

 Finally, a Parenting Plan should outline how decisions will be made on behalf of the children and the related financial responsibility of said care.
 It can be helpful to build some of the major decisions into the Parenting Plan itself.
 Which school the children will attend, which church or synagogue, and which doctors will be visited may be noted in the Parenting Plan.
 However, the plan should also include provisions for how disagreements will be handled.